-Yesterday, Tradd and I went to the Clemson experimental forest, excited that we will find tons of mushrooms since it’s been raining a lot in the upstate.
-Our dogs enoki and wednesday joined us in the adventure.
+Yesterday, we went to the Clemson experimental forest, excited that we will find tons of mushrooms since it’s been raining a lot in the upstate.
+Our dogs Enoki and Wednesday joined us in the adventure.

 There are so many trails in that forest, we see tons of people mountain biking, horse riding, jogging, hiking. it is easy to get lost.
 NOTE TO SELF: get a map of the Clemson Experimental Trail system.
 We got lost, and I ended up having to carry the little dog in my backpack for a large part of the trail cause she could not walk anymore.
-It was cute at the beginning, but once her weight started affecting my back, LOL, I was ready for Tradd to carry me.
+It was cute at the beginning, but once her weight started affecting my back, LOL, I was ready to be carried.

 Everyone that knows me also knows that I am not a big fan of eating boletes.
 There is just something about them, slimy cap, slimy tubes, and you can usually not cook the sliminess out, at least that is my experience.
 So I figured, I would slice, and deep fry the mushrooms.
 I crisped them to death, literally, but they were very tasty after that.
 Lemony, I thought, they could be used in cooking with seafood, or can be put over salad to replace croutons.
 Just a thought.

-The beefsteak mushroom that Tradd found was quite large, and was a young specimen, so I was able to use most of it. when he picked it, the pushroom started secreting reddish juice, it was pretty interesting.
-I think the reason that it got its name beefsteak, first cause it looks like one, it has a pretty meaty texture to it, and it bleeds red juice. however it tastes very lemony.
-I prepared it two ways last night: 1)sauteed a piece on olive oil 2)dipped in egg/flour, and fried it. the sauteed pieces were tangy, had a uncooked bacon type of texture, i didn’t like it very much, but the fried ones were delicious.
-Tradd’s thought that it could be eaten with seafood.
-It was a little lemony, but not too much. the rest of the mushroom ended up in the dehydrator.
+The beefsteak mushroom was quite large, and was a young specimen, so I was able to use most of it.
+When picked, the mushroom started secreting reddish juice, it was pretty interesting.
+I think the reason that it got its name beefsteak, first cause it looks like one, it has a pretty meaty texture to it, and it bleeds red juice.
+However, it tastes very lemony.
+I prepared it two ways last night: 1) sautéed a piece on olive oil 2)dipped in egg/flour, and fried it.
+The sautéed pieces were tangy, had an uncooked bacon type of texture.
+I didn’t like it very much, but the fried ones were delicious.
+It could be eaten with seafood.
+It was a little lemony, but not too much.
+The rest of the mushroom ended up in the dehydrator.

 Parasols are awesome and very tasty mushrooms. we never find enough of them though.
-My cousins Andrea and Corinna tell me stories how in germany, they go mushroom hunting with their grandpa in the woods, and they always find tons of parasols everywhere.
-I wish that was the case here as well. it’s OK though, cause Tradd has cloned the stems, and he will make a bunch of parasol spawn, and then i will make my own parasol garden. anyways back to the cooking: off course i dipped the caps in egg and flour and fried them in a shallow pan. mmmmmmmmmmmmm, they were so delicious, i mean really delicious, way better than a portabella mushroom. if you have to wash the caps though before you cook them, make sure you get all the water out.
+My cousins Andrea and Corinna tell me stories how in Germany, they go mushroom hunting with their grandpa in the woods, and they always find tons of parasols everywhere.
+I wish that was the case here as well. it’s OK though, cause we have cloned the stems, for parasol spawn.
+Then i will make my own parasol garden.
+Anyway, back to the cooking: of course I dipped the caps in egg and flour and fried them in a shallow pan.
+Mmmmmmmmmmmmm, they were so delicious!
+I mean really delicious, way better than a portabello mushroom.
+If you have to wash the caps though before you cook them, make sure you get all the water out.

 I chopped the shrooms in half, and they smelled so much like parsley.